Frenzal Rhomb: 2004: Political protest, Jackie O

 Sandilands argued that Whalley should not "pick fights with people that are female in the Northern Territory".
 Sandilands asserted that if he himself were present, "it would have been on for young and old".
 Whalley argued that gender was irrelevant to the issue, and in response to Sandilands' threat of violence asked Jackie if she was aware that her security guard had threatened a band technician with violence.
 Sandilands said he endorsed the threat of violence.
 Sandilands argued to Whalley that he has to "get over it" when Whalley recommended that radio DJs should promote original Australian music.
-In reply, Sandilands insinuated that Frenzal Rhomb, and bands in general, suffer from a lack of support because they are not "putting [their] stuff in front of the right people".
+In reply, Whalley insinuated that Frenzal Rhomb, and bands in general, suffer from a lack of support because they are not "putting [their] stuff in front of the right people".

 ABC Television's Media Watch covered the exchange and presenter David Marr raised concerns about the interview: "Kyle and Jackie O are also part of a new generation of radio thugs".
 Patrick Joyce, general manager of Austereo in Sydney, responded to Sandilands' threats of black listing and violence, "Music content is decided by the programming directors based on research of the market...
 Austereo does not approve of threats being made to anyone...
 We have fully canvassed these issues with Kyle".